bradriese77/QuartzLinux/README.md

 # QuartzLinux
-Project to setup Quartz.Net and manage it through an MVC web app.
+Project to setup Quartz.Net on Linux and manage it through an MVC web app.